ramit21/machine-learning-python/README.md

 **Scipy** used to process and evaluate data like finding mode, skew/kurtosis of probability distribution function etc.

-**Pickle** library is used to serialize a tried and tested model (which can then be saved as a binary file) for later use.
+**Pickle** library is used to serialize a trained model that then be saved as a binary file.
+You can then expose your trained model via REST calls which the client can invoke to predict values using the model.
 For eg, see algorithms->Random forest -> Iris problem.
-You can then expose your trained model via REST calls which the client can invoke to predict values using the model.

 **sklearn.metrics** provides confusion_matrix and classification_report to evaluate the model.